- Categories:

 International Day of Action for Elephants in Zoos FAQs

-Are elephants sad in zoos?
+How many elephants are currently in zoos?

 International Day of Action for Elephants in Zoos Activities